grammarly/ua-gec/README.md

 `./data/{train,test}/source` and `./data/{train,test}/target` store the
 original and the corrected versions of documents.
-Text files in these directories are plain text, with no annotation markup.
+Text files in these directories are plain text with no annotation markup.
 These files were produced from the annotated data and are, in some way, redundant.
 We keep them because this format is convenient in some use cases.